mosa/MOSA-Project/docs/get-involved.rst

 Contribution process
 ********************

 If you are interested in supporting this project, join the project itself.
-Start downloading the code, look at the documentation provided and join our IRC channel (#mosa on Freenode).
+Start downloading the code, look at the documentation provided and join us on `Gitter chat <https://gitter.im/mosa/MOSA-Project>`__.
+This is the most interactive way to connect to MOSA's development team.

 ****
 Jobs